oodlefinance/front-end-technical-test/README.md

 - Fetching and Handling Data Asynchronously

 ### More specifics
-- clone this repo, it has some boilerplate to help you get started
+- fork this repo, it has some boilerplate to help you get started
 - you may use any 3rd-party libraries you wish but you must write at least some custom styles to demonstrate your knowledge of CSS
 - don't worry about supporting IE11
 - you don't have to deploy your result but can if you wish.
 Either way we'll pull down the code and run it locally.